bfs/docker-base-oracle-java/README.md

 # docker-base-oracle-java
-Docker base image based on pushion/baseimage and oracle jdk 7
+Base docker image with most prerequisites for java services.
+Based on pushion/baseimage and oracle jdk 7